Meet Anthony and Megan – also affectionately known as Mum and Dad to their two sons.

 The educators went through the process of the sensor insertion…which was initially met with a lot of resistance!
 Given that prior to diagnosis he had a phobia of needles, he was now injecting himself 4 times a day and now, he had to have something else jabbed in him.
 He wasn’t happy.

-The ladies explained the upside of having Dexcom G5 Mobile CGM: not as many finger pricks, not having to be woken at 11pm and 3am to test blood glucose levels, being able to see how your tracking at school or out with your friends.
+The ladies explained the upside of having Dexcom: not as many fingerpricks, not having to be woken at 11pm and 3am to test blood glucose levels, being able to see how your tracking at school or out with your friends.
 With that, Christian agreed reluctantly.
 He did admit that it didn’t hurt but it was more the thought of it.

 From there, Christian has taken to it right from the start.
-Having Dexcom has given him the confidence to get in the car and race at speeds of up to 200 km/hr.
+Now, using Dexcom G6, has given Christian the confidence to get in the car and race at speeds of up to 200 km/hr.
 The team were able to secure his phone to the inside of the car, so Christian can simply glance to see his levels.

 I think having Dexcom and being able to access it early on in his diagnosis has been instrumental for him to get on with it.
-He was obviously worried when he returned to school about how the kids would treat him and he was very self-conscious, but when he got Dexcom G5 Mobile CGM, his mates all wanted to know how it worked and why it would alarm.
-He now wears it with pride…it’s part of him and it plays a big part of him, being just like every other 15 year-old.
+He was obviously worried when he returned to school about how the kids would treat him and he was very self-conscious, but when he got Dexcom, his mates all wanted to know how it worked and why it would alarm.
+He now wears his Dexcom G6 with pride…it’s part of him and it plays a big part of him, being just like every other 16 year-old.

 Editor note: Christian’s parents, Anthony and Megan, wanted to share their story as Anthony pointed out the ‘more we live with type 1 diabetes, the more it becomes necessary to have support not only from others living with type 1 diabetes and their family members, but also organisations that can really provide extra support to get that positive message out there.’
-Christian is still competing and has recently been signed with the Carlin Racing Team in the UK, where he will compete in the British Formula 4 Championship.
-He is the youngest driver to date.
+A few years ago, Christian signed with the Carlin Racing Team in the UK, where he has since competed in the British Formula 4 Championship.
+He is the youngest driver to debut to date.

 “Being able to sleep through the night and not worrying if his blood glucose levels are going to go too low or too high is a game changer.
 It has certainly reduced a lot of the angst out of our everyday life.”